moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 ## Testing components

-Angular components have a strong graphical part, but that doesn’t mean that you can’t test their logic and markup rendering using unit tests with Jest.
+Angular components have a strong graphical part, but that doesn't mean that you can't test their logic and markup rendering using unit tests with Jest.
 You can follow [Angular’s best practices for testing components](https://angular.io/guide/testing-components-scenarios), and we also provide a couple of helpers that make things easier.

 Let’s say you want to test the following component that render a list of user names: